 Why advice to "just set the boundary" does not work

-Most boundary advice assumes that the person hearing it is operating from a regulated nervous system — that the challenge is simply not having the right language or the right framework.
-But for people whose bodies interpret conflict as threat, the challenge is not informational.
+Most boundary advice assumes the person hearing it is regulated enough to use it.
+It assumes the problem is not having the right words.
+But when your body experiences conflict as threat, the problem is not just informational.
 It is physiological.

 How therapy helps you build the capacity for boundaries

-Therapy for boundary struggles is not primarily about learning scripts or practicing assertiveness.
+Therapy for boundary struggles is not mainly about scripts or practicing assertiveness.
 It is about building a different relationship with the discomfort that boundaries bring up.
-At Peace Love Wellness, this work is relational and paced — because the nervous system does not change through pressure, it changes through safety.
+At Peace Love Wellness, this work is relational and paced, because the nervous system changes through safety, not pressure.

 In individual therapy, this might include: